svn2github/ixo-usb-jtag/usb_jtag/trunk/host/openocd/readme.txt

   0x20830dd (/32)
   exit

+Changes since release on 2007-02-15:
+  - Updated patch to match OpenOCD SVN revision 753 (as of 2008-07-06).
+The update was contributed by Anthony Liu - thanks!!

 Changes since initial release on 2006-09-03:
   - added this readme.txt
   - reorganized my project folder: diff is now created from Subversion repository